LoiseKimani/Gamer-Vault-App/README.md

-# Project Template: React/Rails API
+# GAMER VAULT APP Template: React/Rails API

+I only used one file for the backend and frontend.

 ## Description